-Where can I get help in using IT tools in teaching, e.g., myCourses, Student Response Systems or clickers, classroom recording tools)?
+Where can I get help in using learning technology in teaching, e.g., myCourses, Student Response Systems or clickers, active learning classrooms)?

 In the event of disruptions resulting from a possible pandemic or other emergency situation, where can I find information and guidelines relating to alternative instructional and assessment strategies?

 A website has been created to provide instructors with resources which might help minimize disruptions owing to student and/or instructor absenteeism in the event of a large-scale pandemic.
 Issues addressed include online delivery of course materials, and alternative strategies for assessing student work.
 More information

 Where can I get ideas for enhancing my students' learning?

 Teaching and Learning Services offers workshops, individual consultations and other resources to help instructors create adaptable and innovative learning environments.
 More information

 How do I design a course?